AKoroza/AKoroza.github.io/README.md

 In this repository there are provided server, ui to deploy the app like this: https://dodo94.shinyapps.io/CO2app/ in CO2 app file.

 There is also provided a code for a R presentation explaining the app

+presentation of the app is available on Rpubs: https://rpubs.com/Dodo_2/771239